Once upon a time...

-.. there was a girl who had busted her butt to build her dream career and life.
-She made the sacrifices, jumped through all the required hoops, and at the ripe age of 26 landed her dream job.
+.. there was a women who worked tirelessly to build her dream career and life.
+She made sacrifices, jumped through all required hoops, and at by age 29 set off to build the company she had always dreamed of.

-She loved it!
+At first, she loved it!
 It was everything she’d hoped for.
-It was so good, that most days she walked into work singing.
-After a few years, she opened up her own business, and it thrived – this was the real dream, and she’d achieved it by age 31.
+It was so good, that most days she went into work singing.

-the her expectations.
-She started to feel stressed, anxious and resentful at work.
+Hardworking, perfectionist, always aiming to be and do the best, she was able to build her business and thrive professionally… for a while.
+Evenutally, the standards and strategies that had once been so effective in her career started to overwhelm and burn her out.
+Publicly she was incredibly successful, privately she was stressed, anxious and resentful at work.
 She sang less and less, until one day singing became the exception, not the rule.
 She went from feeling excited to dreading going into work.

-I was 32 when I fell out of love with being a psychologist.
-I was 34 before I did anything about it.
-Years later I can confidently say that admitting to myself and others that I was unhappy, and having the courage to make a shift, was one of the best career and life moves I could have ever made.
+I was 34 when I fell out of love with being a psychologist.
+I was 35 before I did anything about it.
+Years later I can confidently say that admitting to myself and others that I was unhappy and having the courage to make a shift, was one of my best career and life decisions.

-I spent months (18 of them) trying to figure out why I was so unfulfilled despite having everything I wanted.
-I started making changes to my social life, my exercise routine, and hobbies.
-Things got a bit better, but it didn’t make a dent in my unhappiness at work.
+I spent 18 months trying to figure out why I was so unfulfilled.
+Like so many professional women I started by making changes to my personal life; revisiting social prioirities, exercise routines, and hobbies.
+It helped, but only minimally.

 It’s that thing that puts that huge grin on my face.
 Even when it’s hard, and even though it challenges and triggers all my insecurities, I love every part of it.
 I mean it when I say that if I won the lottery tomorrow, I’d use the money to gather a strong team of experts and grow Life in Focus.